 They are a working dog breed and require regular exercise.
 They have tremendous endurance and have the ability to carry a heavy amount of loads.
 Daily long walks will help to channelize their energy level.
 Include activities like romping in a fenced yard, carrying heavy bag packs will meet their exercise needs.
 You can include outdoor activities like hiking, running, and swimming in the exercise routine.

-The Alaskan Malamutes are prone to genetic issues like hip dysplasia which may require surgery.
-The senior dogs may face the issue of arthritis.
+These dogs are prone to genetic issues like hip dysplasia which may require surgery.
+The senior dogs may face the problem of arthritis.

 Obedience: Emphasize on obedience training as Malamutes often stays in the pack and have a tendency to become the leader by dominance.
 Start obedience training right from puppyhood.
-Ensure that the dog obeys your command by speaking to them in a firm manner.
+Ensure that the dog obeys your command by firmly speaking to them.
 Speak out commands like SIT and STAY firmly and make sure dog responds to you.
 On obeying you, reward the dog with some treats.

 Keep a vigilant eye on these dogs as they tend to chase smaller animals.
 Take them to the dog park for socializing them with other dogs.
 Speak out loudly commands like STOP and COMEBACK if he tends to sprint after other animals or dogs.

-For feeding the Alaskan Malamute, you can opt for high-quality dry dog kibble, preferably of meat ingredient.
+For feeding these dogs, you can opt for high-quality dry dog kibble, preferably of meat ingredient.
 You can choose from a mix of other flavors of dog food which includes ingredients of lamb, chicken or salmon.
 You can even add fresh fruits and vegetables as a supplement to the Alaskan Malamute’s diet.